 Other niggles inlude a few too many skin-of-his-teeth escape tales, and only faintly weird encounters passed off as mind-boggling.

 On the whole, though, the book is worthwhile.
-I didn't need convincing that fossil fuels could be the death of us all, but I did enjoy the human interactions, the travel inspiration, and the personal insights gained along the way.
+I didn't need convincing that fossil fuels could be the death of us all, but I did enjoy the human interactions, the geographic inspiration, and the personal insights gained along the way.

 # # #